Calling all livestock farmers in the North of England

 - We would like to carry out interviews with farmers who keep dairy cattle, beef cattle, and/or sheep.
-The interviews would be on your farm, and we will be able to arrange to visit at your convenience.
+The interviews would be conducted over the phone or internet.

 - The interviews will focus on your background in farming, and in particular will ask you about BVD and lameness on your farm.
 We are interested in your experiences of these diseases, how you identify and treat them on your farm, and how you try and control them or prevent them occurring in your livestock.

 - The interviews will last about 90 minutes and will recorded.